-(Note) To install the Windows Vista 64-bit operating system, please copy the MSM64 file.
+(Note) To install the Windows V ista 64-bit operating system, please copy the files in the BootDrv\iMSM\64Bit directory

-5-1-3 Installing the SATA RAID/AHCI Driver and Operating System
+5-1-4 Installing the SATA RAID/AHCI Driver and Operating System

-Now that you have prepared the SATA RAID/AHCI driver diskette and configured the required BIOS settings, you are ready to install Windows Vista/XP onto your hard drive(s).
-The following is an example of Windows XP and Vista installation.
+With the SATA RAID/AHCI driver diskette and correct BIOS settings, you are ready to install Windows Vista/XP onto your hard drive(s).
+The followings are examples of Windows XP and Vista installation on the Intel ICH10R SATA controller.